htvekov/controllerx/docs/examples/Sonos display.md

 Improve/simplify templates
 - Remove need for master entity everywhere in config files
 - Display 'shuffle' and 'mute' sign
-- When idle, display 'stop' sign and text 'idle' when idle
+- When idle, display 'stop' sign and text 'idle'
 - Implement brightness control on display
 - Implement display on/off (via local ESPHome PIR sensor)
 - Add more information on display using a 2,9" E-ink display